nithin-sai-k/import-export-for-nsx/README.md

 ### 1.4.2 Export history

 A config.ini flag named 'export_history' allows for the JSON files to be zipped for archival purposes.
 A related configuration option named 'max_export_history_files' lets you control how many zipped archive files are retained.
+By default, this is enabled and set to a retention of 1.
+The zipped file will be in the `/json` folder and in the format `nsx_yyyy-mm-dd_hh-mm-ss_json-export.json`.

 ### 1.4.9.
 Running S3 export as a Lambda function